Dave-Vallance/Auto-Pocket/README.md

 ## Installation

-requests package is required: I have tested this against 2.10.0
+requests and feedparser packages are required: I have tested this against requests (2.10.0) and feedparser (5.1.3)

 ```
-sudo pip3 install requests
+sudo pip3 install requests feedparser

 clone the repository